Autoreview Car Assessment Program: Methodology and ratings

 According to the results of crash tests (frontal impact of a deformable barrier at 64 km/h with a 40% offset), the car is rated on a scale (0 to 16) following the protocol for the Euro NCAP frontal impact.
 The score is converted into a star rating, from zero to four stars, that does not coincide with a Euro NCAP rating.
 By December 2010, over 20 models were assigned a zero-star rating.

 Due to a lack of sufficient funds, Euro NCAP standards are applied only in part, as only passive safety is tested, and only for the frontal part of the vehicle.
 No side crash tests are carried out.
 Active electronic components such as anti-lock braking systems or electronic stability programs are not considered.

 The ratings include symbols for the driver, passenger and car.
 The car symbol is crossed out in the test result if the impact seriously compromised the structural integrity of the vehicle body.
-The symbols of the driver and passengers are crossed out where vehicle occupants may be at increased risk of injury to vital organs.
+The symbols of the driver and passenger are crossed out where vehicle occupants may be at increased risk of injury to vital organs.